ClickCease

 What are the 4 P's of due diligence?

 The 4 P's of due diligence are People, Performance, Philosophy, and Process.
 People refers to the background and track record of the property owners and the management team.
-Performance examines the historical financial results and the current occupancy trends for the building.
+Performance refers to the historical financial results and the current occupancy trends for the building.
 Philosophy evaluates the investment strategy and the long-term goals for the asset.
 Process analyzes the legal frameworks and the operational methods used to maintain the property.
-Categories provide a structural way to evaluate investment opportunities.
-Investors rely on the pillars to ensure every acquisition meets their specific risk tolerance.
-Thorough analysis of the factors identifies potential problems before the capital is committed.
-Performance data remains the most significant predictor of future success.
+Investors rely on these "pillars" of due diligence to ensure every acquisition meets their specific criteria (such as risk tolerance).
+Of the 4 P's, "Performance" data remains the most significant predictor of future financial success of an investment.

 How long is the due diligence period for multifamily?